Updated July 19, 2023

 ZBB is a time-consuming process that involves a more extensive procedure than traditional cost-based budgeting.
 It drives the budget right from identifying the cost drivers, understanding and analyzing the previous year’s expenses, framing the value for recurring costs, the justification for the new expenses, etc. This budgeting method makes cost optimization possible as it starts from a zero base instead of allocating an increase and decrease from the previous budgets.

 In ZBB, the funds are allocated to expenses according to the necessities and requirements which drive business efficiency and performance.
-It prioritizes the justified costs in budgeting rather than following the prior period budgeting trends.
+It prioritizes the justified costs rather than following the prior period budgeting trends.
 It is more of a strategic budget as it allocates the fund after a complete analysis and reasoning of expenses.
-Detailed documentation and explanation are required for approval of the budget by the managerial personnel.
+The managerial personnel actively require detailed documentation and explanation for the approval of the budget.
 ZBB brings discipline to the organization system regarding spending and management, leading to improved tracking and performance.

 The following are the steps in zero-based budgeting are: